How to Verify a Quantum Computation

 \subsection{EPR-based protocol}

-In this version of the quantum prover interactive proof system (\textbf{Interactive Proof System~\ref{prot:interactive-proof-EPR}}), \emph{all} quantum inputs sent by the verifier are half-EPR pairs, and \emph{all} classical messages sent by the verifier are random bits.
+In this version of the quantum-prover interactive proof system (\textbf{\expref{Interactive Proof System}{prot:interactive-proof-EPR}}), \emph{all} quantum inputs sent by the verifier are half-EPR pairs, and \emph{all} classical messages sent by the verifier are random bits.
 The actions related to choosing between test and computation runs are done \emph{after} the interaction with the server.
-For the~$\rgate$-gate, this can be done as shown in Figures~\ref{fig:R-gate-EPR-computation}, \ref{fig:R-gate-EPR-X-test} and \ref{fig:R-gate-EPR-Z-test}.
+For the~$\rgate$-gate, this can be done as shown in \expref{Figures}{fig:R-gate-EPR-computation}, \ref{fig:R-gate-EPR-X-test} and~\ref{fig:R-gate-EPR-Z-test}.

-We therefore define $V_{\text{EPR}}$ as a verifier that delays all choices until after the Prover has returned all messages (\emph{i.e.} as the verifier in Interactive Proof System~\ref{prot:interactive-proof-EPR}).
-Clearly, no prover $P^*$ can distinguish between an interaction with $V$ or $V_{\text{EPR}}$.
-This is because we can first fix $x$ to be random in the $\tgate$-gate gadget in Interactive Proof System~\ref{prot:interactive-proof}.
-This determines $y$, but the operation, $\pgate^y$, that is conditionned on~$y$ can be formally delayed until \emph{after} the interaction without changing the prover's view (via the EPR-picture).